 Why should I get this frame?
 It costs as much as some bargain titanium frames.
-And more than a custom TrueTemper OXPlatinum frame.
+And more than a custom TruTemper OXPlatinum frame.

 Depends on what you are looking for in a bike...

-Value: Yes if you look hard enough you can find a titanium frame is about the same price.
-But it usually isn't the nicer tubes and it'll be a bead blasted finish which is notorious for showing scuffs and nicks very easily.
+Value: Yes, if you look hard enough, you can find a titanium frame is about the same price.
+But it usually isn't built with the nicer tubes and it'll have a bead blasted finish which is notorious for showing scuffs and nicks very easily.
 We mirror polish our frames, because we like the "shiney".
-Some custom makers will charge $1000 to polish a ti frame.
-If you don't need custom sizing, a mirror polish finish and fillet brazed frame for about $2K is not good deal.
+Some custom makers will charge an extra $1000 to polish a titanium frame.
+If you don't need custom sizing, a mirror polish finish and fillet brazed stainless steel frame for about $2K is very fair deal.

-Artistry: We can probably look at the lovely stack of dimes welds of a Moots all day long, but we think skinny tubed fillet brazed steel frame has a charm all its own.
+Artistry: We can probably look at the lovely "stack of dimes" welds of a Moots all day long, but we think a skinny tubed fillet brazed steel frame has a charm all its own.
 You can't fillet braze titanium.
-You can do a skinny tube ti bike, but you wouldn't like the ride.

 How do you care for a KVA MS2 stainless steel frame?